Eytan Deener-Agus is a junior at the University of Pennsylvania. He has played ultimate for 8 years and is currently

-In other sports that rely on referees, mastering the game often includes learning how to exploit fouls and the referee to each team or individual’s personal gain.
+In other sports that rely on referees, mastering the game often includes learning how to exploit fouls and the referee for each team or individual’s personal gain.
 Think soccer, where huge flops and fake injuries are commonplace, or baseball, where if you disagree with a call, players or managers have a tendency to storm the field in dissent.
 Are feigning and floppery really what we want to be teaching our children?
 Just complain, whine, and fake problems to authority so you can get what you want?

 Instead, Spirit permeates the hearts of ultimate frisbee players on and off the field, going on to determine players’ attitudes and values.
 Self-officiation teaches ultimate players that they must stand up for themselves against adversity.
 No one is going to babysit them anymore.
 It instills in players values such as honesty, respect, and integrity.
 What better way to teach these values than through a sport?

 Spirit Makes Ultimate Safer

 Spirit of the Game has this ability not only to teach values, but sociologists suggest that it moderates the negative effects of hypermasculinity that is pervasive in other sports.
 Think about how in football, basketball, and hockey, a large part of the culture surrounding the sport involves aggressive, sometimes violent acts like chest-beating, nasty trash-talking, and sometimes homophobia.
 Instead, in ultimate frisbee, players report mitigated masculinity both on and off the field.